Titusmathew36/Chance-of-Admission-By-Titus-Mathew/README.md

 # Chance-of-Admission-By-Titus-Mathew
-To predict the final exam scores of students based on various factors.
-Helping EduQuest Coaching to personalize support strategies and improve student performance.
+To predict the chance of admission of students based on various factors.
+Helps to personalize support strategies and improve student performance.